twm105/olympic-medals-predict/readme.md

 ## Motivation & Problem Statement
 - A key motivation for this project was learning classic ML (e.g. scikit-learn), with a deeper dive into XGBoost specifically.
-- A personal interest in sport and the Olympics let to the question of whether structured data could be gathered and used to train a ML model for future predictions.
+- A personal interest in sport and the Olympics led to the question of whether structured data could be gathered and used to train a ML model for future predictions.
 - This would also hopefully generate insights into what the most important macro-features that drove predictions were.
 - Some hypotheses included:
     - Larger populations have a bigger talent pool to draw from
     - Richer countries can afford to spend more on performance programmes
     - There are certain advantages for competing in a home Games, such as increased qualification spots, familiarity with venues, and home-crowd support
-- This was developed around 2021 Tokyo Games and revisted ahead of Paris 2024.
+- This project was developed around 2021 Tokyo Games and revisted ahead of Paris 2024.

 ## Data Collection & Processing
-As ever this was not trivial as hoped.
+As ever data collection was not trivial as hoped!
 Everything online at the time wasn't clean or at the correct level of detail, complete, or clean enough for simple joins to other datasets.

 ### Data spec
 > _For every Olympic Games, for every country at each Olympic Games, how many medals were won (total, gold, silver, bronze).
 Include data on population, GDP per Capita, and derive other relevant features_